momentohq/public-dev-docs/docs/develop/api-reference/collection-ttl.md

 This object is passed in to API methods to say whether a TTL should be updated and if so, what the new TTL value should be.

-This tries to make the process a little less bewildering by providing named constructors and copiers for various situations.
+This tries to make the process more intuitive by providing named constructors and copiers for various situations.

 See [Expire Data with TTL](../../../learn/how-it-works/expire-data-with-ttl), For more information on how TTL works with Momento Serverless Cache,